ehetshamshaukat/Instacart_SQL_Portfolio/README.md

 # SQL flavor
 PostgreSQL
 # Tool
-datagrip
+Datagrip
 # About dataset
-record of 3.2 million rows of 200k users
+Record of 3.2 million rows of 200k users